 The Preliminary Plan land use proposals carry forward the focus on infill, redevelopment, and compact development within planned urban service areas embodied in the year 2035 regional land use plan.
 The Preliminary Plan development pattern results in about 96 percent of areas with high or very high groundwater recharge potential remaining in open space or agricultural use.
-Areas with high or very high groundwater recharge potential are shown on Map 2.19 in Volume I, Chapter II.
+Areas with high or very high groundwater recharge potential are shown on Map 2.19 in Chapter 2 of Volume I.